eqmvii/engagent-zero/prompts.md

 Above prompt got good output with SWE-1-lite but was a horrible loop on SWE-1 (free limited), odd?
 Starting to experience the "model A works well, model B doesn't" phenom.
 Having choices may help?

+---

+lite:

+When a user clicks reply on a comment, it should open a comment box underneath.

+It should have a submit button and an "AI suggest" button.
+Neither should so anything, this is just a mock.

+---

+SWE-1:

+The reply box is unstyled and too narrow.
+Please apply styles to make it look modern and inline with the rest of the app.
+I've attached a picture of what it currently looks like.

+---

+Total fail, did all kinds of random shit including adding emojis I didn't want?

+---

+lite:

+Give the textarea a width of 100%

+Add a few pixels of padding under the comment-content div and before the text area